helenasilkina/Wavelet-Trees/README.md

 There are optimised search methods using the suffix array combined with auxiliary data structures, such as the LCP (longest-common prefix) array, or wavelet trees.
 See for details [3].

+A Wavelet Tree converts a string into a balanced binary-tree of bit vectors, where a 0 replaces half of the symbols, and a 1 replaces the other half.
+This creates ambiguity, but at each level this alphabet is filtered and re-encoded, so the ambiguity lessens, until there is no ambiguity at all.

 1. <a href="http://www.di.unipi.it/~grossi/PAPERS/soda04.pdf">Luca Foschini, Roberto Grossi, Ankur Gupta, and Jeffrey Scott Vitter.
 When indexing equals compression: experiments with compressing suffix arrays and applications.
 ACM Transactions on Algorithms, 2(4):611–639, October 2006.</a>
 2. <a href="http://www.dcc.uchile.cl/~gnavarro/ps/cpm12.pdf">Gonzalo Navarro.
 Wavelet trees for all.
 Journal of Discrete Algorithms: 23rd Annual Symposium on Combinatorial Pattern Matching, 25:2–20, 2014</a>